Save taxes on your education loan

 Facts you need to know about education loan tax exemption – Section 80E of the Income Tax Act, 1961:

-- The deduction is applicable only for the interest part of your loan’s repayment amount, not the principal part of the EMI.
+- The deduction is applicable only for the interesting part of your loan’s repayment amount, not the principal part of the EMI.

 - The deduction can be claimed by you only if the loan has been sanctioned in your name.
 Education loan tax exemption is only for individuals and not for HUF (Hindu Undivided Family) or any other type of taxpayer.